sammyne/mastering-ethereum/chapter06-transactions/README.md

 - Transactions are signed messages
   - originated by an externally owned account
-  - transmitted by the Ethereum network, and
+  - transmitted by the Ethereum network
   - recorded on the Ethereum blockchain
 - Ethereum is a global singleton state machine, and transactions are what make that state machine "tick," changing its state